G'day caller: Aussie firms offshore jobs to 'little brother' NZ

 In June, Michael Stutchbury, Editor-in-Chief of the Financial Review Group at Fairfax, told readers in an email, "there's nothing wrong or new with offshoring", after the Financial Review moved copy sub-editing to Auckland.

-"The strong dollar, digital disruption and changed consumer behavior - are forcing just about every traditional company in Australia to reassess its business plan," he said.
+"The strong dollar, digital disruption and changed consumer behaviour - are forcing just about every traditional company in Australia to reassess its business plan," he said.

 Last year, food giant H.J.
 Heinz Co. moved some production from Australia to New Zealand, partly to become more competitive.